 Our research uncovered that Derby is the most affordable city for renters.
 Tenants in this city spend just 22% of their salary on rent, leaving them with over three quarters (78%) of their salary to spend on remaining bills and personal spending.

 The northern city, Sunderland, takes second place for the cheapest city for renting.
 Rent here consumes only 23% of renters’ salaries.
 Both Stoke-on-Trent and Newport, score third and fourth lowest priced city for rent.

 Unfair evictions are still a common problem British tenants face, putting renters at risk of becoming homeless.
-Insulation Express discovered which cities have the most evictions:
+We, therefore, uncovered which cities have the most evictions: